monsterchick/trash-icon-switcher/README.md

-# trash-icon-switcher
+# Introduction
-A tool to switch the icon of the trash bin.
+This tool allows you to easily change the icon of the Trash Bin in MacOS/Windows with just one click.
+# Getting Started
+# Usage Examples